Kariboo-Corp/MAX20008-DevBoard/README.md

+This repo contains my work on the MAX20008 buck converter.
+The *Gerbers* folder contains the fabrication outputs, the *BOM+CPL* folder contains the BOM and CPL.

-# Component Dimensioning & Notes on PCB design
+## Component Dimensioning & Notes on PCB design

 ## Power supply : MAX 20008